aijose/CarND-Path-Planning-Project/project_report.md

 and decelerations in velocity depending on the distance of the vehicle from the vehicle immediately ahead of it.

+The trajectory generation code for the keep lane trajectory is shown below.
+The trajectory generation code for the lane change trajectory is simpler since the velocity is kept constant during lane change:

 ### Video of Final Result